Note: All students are required to meet the same minimum Standards regardless of eligibility for Title IV funding.

-If upon the end of the student’s next period of enrollment they have not met the minimum standards they will be in an Academic Dismissal/Financial Aid Suspension status.
-A student placed on Academic Dismissal/SAP Suspension is NOT eligible for Federal and/or State student aid at Lakeview College of Nursing.
+If, upon the end of the student’s next period of enrollment, they have not met the minimum standards they will be in an Academic Dismissal/Financial Aid Suspension status.
+A student placed on Academic Dismissal/Financial Aid Suspension is NOT eligible for Federal and/or State student aid at Lakeview College of Nursing.
 Financial aid can be reinstated if a student is successfully readmitted through the appeal process (see readmission).

-Also, total withdrawal from all courses (a “grade” of “W” posted to transcript) or total failure from all courses (a grade of “D” or “F” posted to transcript or if grade of “C” is earned in N210 Foundations of Professional Practice) will result in Academic Dismissal/Financial Aid SUSPENSION.
-This includes the refund period if Title IV was accepted for the days you were in attendance (regardless if tuition/fees were canceled).
+Also, total withdrawal from all courses (a “grade” of “W” posted to transcript) or total failure from all courses (a grade of “D” or “F” posted to transcript or if grade of “C” is earned in N311 Foundations of Professional Practice) will result in Academic Dismissal/Financial Aid Suspension.
+This includes the refund period if Title IV was accepted for the days the student was in attendance (regardless if tuition/fees were canceled).